Exact Approximation In The Field Of Formal Series: Cantor Set Construction in Cantor Set Construction in Exact(ψ)

 and thus we obtain

-\end{proof} Now, we proceed to the proof of Theorem \ref{main1}. \begin{proof}[Proof of Theorem \ref{main1}] To obtain a lower bound for the Hausdorff dimension of $K_{\infty}$, we apply the Mass Distribution Principle.
+\end{proof} Now, we proceed to the proof of Theorem \ref{main1}. \begin{proof}[Proof of Theorem \ref{main1}] The proof closely follows the approach employed in \cite{bandi2023hausdorff}; however, we include it here for the sake of completeness.
+To obtain a lower bound for the Hausdorff dimension of $K_{\infty}$, we apply the Mass Distribution Principle.
 This argument follows identically from the work of \cite{bandi2023hausdorff}, but we include the proof here for the sake of completeness.

 For $l\geq 1$, define

 We also replace $K_{\infty}$ by a Cantor subset $F_{\infty}$ that is more regular in nature.
 Removing some cubes in $K_l$ at each step, we obtain the subset $F_\infty\subset K_\infty$ given as